ikt32/scripts-updates/licgen-readme.md

 * **No Support Obligation:**\
   The Author has no obligation to provide technical support, updates, or fixes for the Software, License Generator, or License.
 The User is responsible for maintaining their system and ensuring it works with the Software.

   The Software may be rendered incompatible by updates to applicable games.
-The Author is under no obligation to provide updates to the Software to compatible with game updates.
+The Author is under no obligation to provide updates to the Software to be compatible with game updates.
 The User is responsible for creating and restoring backups if they wish to proceed using the Authors' Software after a game is pushed.

 * **Platform Compatibility:**\
   The Software and License Generator are designed for x86, 64-bit Windows PCs.
 The Author makes no guarantees that the Software or License Generator will work on other platforms (e.g., ARM, Linux, macOS, emulators, or compatibility layers like WINE).